 Operation | Autonomous operations for 7 days |

-The technology Group Sener lead the Proba-3 mission, for which it was fully responsible, in close collaboration with an industrial team consisting of Redwire Space, Airbus Defence and Space in Spain, GMV Space and Defence and Spacebel, which encompasses a broad industrial consortium of more than 29 companies from 17 different countries.
+The Sener technology group has led, as Prime Contractor, the development of the Proba-3 mission system, encompassing both the space segment and the ground segment, in close collaboration with an industrial team formed by Airbus Defence and Space in Spain, GMV, Redwire, and Spacebel, which included a broad industrial consortium of more than 29 companies from 17 different countries.

-Proba-3 is part of ESA’s General Support Technology Programme (GSTP), and Spain’s participation was made possible thanks to the support of the CDTI (Center for Technological and Industrial Development).
+Proba-3 is part of the ESA’s General Support Technology Programme (GSTP), and Spain’s participation has been made possible thanks to the support of the CDTI (Centre for the Development of Technology and Innovation).

-Finally, Sener was responsible for the design, manufacturing, and testing of some of the units of the satellites:
+Sener has also been responsible for the design, manufacture, and testing of some of the satellite units: